Mazda Tribute

 The Mazda Tribute (マツダ・トリビュート, Matsuda Toribyūto) (Code J14) is a compact SUV made by Japanese automaker Mazda from 2000 to 2011.
 It was jointly developed with Ford Motor Company and based on the front-wheel drive Mazda 626 platform, which was in turn the basis for the similar Ford Escape on the CD2 platform.
 The Tribute was priced below the Ford Escape and Mercury Mariner in Ford's CD2 SUV lineup.

 The Tribute and Escape debuted in 2000, offering front- or all-wheel drive and a choice of a transversely mounted 2.0 L Ford Zetec four-cylinder engine or 3.0 L Ford Duratec V6.
 The Ford Escape was also sold as the Ford Maverick in Europe with a Ford 2.0 L Zeta four-cylinder engine with manual transmission, or 3.0 L Duratec coupled to automatic transmission.

 One main difference between the Tribute and the Ford Escape/Maverick is that the Tribute's suspension is tuned for a firmer ride than the Escape/Maverick, in order to correspond with Mazda's sporty image.
 As Mazda had offered "spiced up" models in other segments such as the Mazda3 and CX-7, the utilitarian Tribute was replaced by the more aggressively styled and in-house-designed Mazda CX-5 in North America.

 First generation (EP; 2000)

 2000

 The Tribute made its debut at the 2000 Los Angeles Auto Show as a compact crossover SUV, a segment pioneered by the Toyota RAV4 in 1994.
 Its conservative styling resembled the Mazda Navajo, a rebadged two-door Ford Explorer which was retired in 1994.
 In Japan, Mazda had already been selling an SUV called the Mazda Proceed Levante, a rebadged Suzuki Escudo by 1995, but the Tribute was Mazda's first original SUV.
+The Tribute made its European debut in October 2000, at the Paris Salon.
 The Ford plant in Claycomo, Missouri assembled the Tribute for the North American market, alongside the Ford Escape.
 The Mazda plant in Hofu, Japan and the Ford Lio Ho plant in Taiwan also assembled the Tribute for their respective markets.